 Creators and product leaders have more in common than you think

 Many of the lessons below I learned the hard way.
-I hope you find them valuable as you make plans for 2023.
+I hope you find them valuable as you make plans for the future.

 Lessons as a creator

 This year, I grew to 100K followers across social and 35K email subscribers.

 Creators need to work backwards from a specific outcome that their customers want.